USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

         Logs the minimum required signals and adds common engine and transmission datalogs

-Understanding the datalog and model_data objects
+Understanding the datalog and model_data Objects
 ++++++++++++++++++++++++++++++++++++++++++++++++

 The datalog object has hierarchical properties.
 The top level should look something like this: